 What does this mean to you?
 When you launch a crowdfunding campaign with Indiegogo your donors can get a tax deduction through NYWIFT.
 This encourages more people to donate and sometimes even to donate more!

-If you are thinking about launching a campaign and you are not sure if this is for you, please contact Elizabeth Estrada at email@example.com or 212-679-0870, ext.
+If you are thinking about launching a campaign and you are not sure if this is for you, please contact Victoria Vasquez at firstname.lastname@example.org or 212-679-0870, ext.
 39.

 - This opportunity is open only to projects that are already fiscally sponsored through NYWIFT.